 The Dutch/Belgian/German Hallberg-Rassy Connectie

 This new owners' association was very rapidly and efficiently set up in the latter months of 2017.
-It is essentially the association for Hallberg-Rassy owner in the Benelux (and some Germans who keep their boats in The Netherlands).
+It is essentially the association for Hallberg-Rassy owners in the Benelux (and many Germans who keep their boats in The Netherlands).
 But membership has expanded to also include boats travelling the world's oceans, and owners living as far away as Singapore!
-The Hallberg-Rassy Connectie, HRC in short, is strongly supported by the Dutch HR importer, Nova Yachting, based in Bruinisse and has established a firm and close relationship with the Hallberg-Rassy Yard.
+The Hallberg-Rassy Connectie, HRC in short, is strongly supported by the Dutch HR importer, Nova Yachting, based in Bruinisse; and it has established a firm and close relationship with the Hallberg-Rassy Yard.
 It's first annual meeting and activity was held in Rotterdam in January 2018, and was perfectly timed for us as we happened to be in Belgium at the time.
 The Association's logo has been agreed with Hallberg-Rassy and Magnus Rassy, who has turned out to be a very strong supporter of the association and attended its first Captain's Dinner in the autumn of 2018.
-The association is a little like the UK HROA, where I was a founding member from 1989/90, but left in deep, disappointment when hearing their choice of Commodore at one point with whom I had a most sorry (and for me extremely costly) bad experience.
+The association is a little like the UK HROA, where I was a founding member from 1989/90, but left in deep, deep disappointment when hearing their choice of Commodore at one point with whom I had a most sorry (and for me extremely costly) bad experience.
 I am very happy that the Dutch association flourishing, even if, for most the first couple of years we will be away, cruising the worlds oceans.
 Fromp our side, we'll certainly contribute in every sense possible; its President, a man of great integrity and enthusiasm deserves all the support he can get (he certainly will get it!

 World Cruising Club